-If you struggle to get out you may want to consider phone or online counselling, this can include counselling over Skype.
+If you struggle to get out you may want to consider phone or online counselling.
 Find out more about online and telephone counselling on the Counselling Directory website.

 Talk to your GP

-It is a good idea to talk to your GP about how you are feeling, particularly if you are anxious, depressed, or stressed.
+It is a good idea to talk to your GP about how you are feeling.

 They will be able help you find the right sort of support.
 This may be counselling but it could be another sort of therapy or treatment.